mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 ## I know what you're thinking

-If you hear that someone spent $46k to redesign three pages of a website, you probably think they're a clueless rube who's never hired anyone before.
+If you hear that someone spent $46k to redesign three pages of a website, you probably think they're a rube who's never hired anyone before.

-I've never hired an agency, but I've hired dozens of freelancers, including [developers](/freelancer-guidelines/), [artists](/how-to-hire-a-cartoonist/), [writers](/hiring-content-writers/), and [editors](/editor/).
+While I've never worked with an agency, I've hired dozens of freelancers, including [developers](/freelancer-guidelines/), [artists](/how-to-hire-a-cartoonist/), [writers](/hiring-content-writers/), and [editors](/editor/).
 I'm also a software developer, so I understood the work I hired the agency to complete.

-I definitely made mistakes on this project, but hopefully they're more interesting than the ones you might guess.
+I definitely made mistakes on this project, but hopefully they're more interesting than the ones you expect.

-## Finding a design agency
+## How I found an agency

-The problem with being a bootstrapped founder is that if you can find them by Googling "web design agency," they're about 10x too expensive for you.
-So it's hard to find people that match your size.
-I asked for recommendations and searched on sites like Indie Hackers and Hacker News.
+A $15k budget puts you in an awkward position.
+Anyone you can find by Googling "web design agency" is too big an agency to give you the time of day for a $15k project.
+And if you go the low-end route through freelancer marketplaces, there's enough fraud and inflated reviews that you waste a lot of time on low-quality designers.

-I interviewed four freelancers and one agency, who I'll just call WebAgency.
+To find candidates, I asked for recommendations from friends and searched sites like Indie Hackers and Hacker News.
+Through this process, I found four freelancers and one agency.
+I'm not going to name the agency because I think they acted in good faith and made some mistakes, so I'll just refer to them as WebAgency.

 WebAgency immediately stood out as the best.
 Their portfolio showed a variety of styles that they executed well, and they had lots of different expertise in-house, so they could do design, development, animations, and 3D images if I needed them.

 What's more, WebAgency's CEO suggested I reduce the project scope.
-He said that instead of a full-blown redesign, I should just start with a rebranding.
+Instead of a full-blown redesign, I should just start with a rebranding.
 WebAgency would create a new logo and work with me to select a new color scheme and fonts for the site.
-From there, I could measure results, and the branding would let me start working with digital marketing agencies.
+From there, I could measure results to see if it was worth continuing the redesign.
+If nothing else, a rebrand would give me solid foundation to create a marketing campaign with digital marketing agencies.
 That sounded smart!

 ## The initial estimate: four weeks and $7k

-WebAgency estimated that the rebrand would require 30-40 billable hours over two to four weeks at their hourly rate $175/hour.
-So, $5-7k for new logo and branding felt reasonable to me.
+WebAgency estimated that the rebrand would require 30-40 billable hours over two to four weeks.
+Their hourly rate was $175, so we were looking at $5-7k for a new logo and branding.

-WebAgency's CEO warned me that I was smaller than most of their other clients.
-Most of their clients have them on long-term retainer agreements.
+WebAgency's CEO warned that I was smaller than their other clients.
+Most of their customers have WebAgency on expensive long-term retainer agreements.
 This project was so tightly-scoped that we could do it hourly, but there was a possibility that they'd have to pause my work occasionally if a retainer client needed more time.

 I didn't mind pausing the project for a week or two if they got busy.
-I was originally expecting the project to take two or three months, so stretching out a 4-week project was still well within my timeline.
+I was originally expecting the project to take two to three months, so an extra few weeks felt like nothing.

 ## The honeymoon period

 The first month of the project was fantastic.

-WebAgency's CEO was on all the calls, as well as the company's lead designer, a senior designer, and a project manager.
+WebAgency scheduled calls every two weeks with the CEO, their lead designer, a senior designer, and a project manager.
 They'd show me samples of the new logos and branding.
 I told them what I liked and disliked about the options.
 They took my feedback graciously, and the next round, we'd be a little closer.

-Within six weeks, we had narrowed in on a logo concept we all liked:
+Within six weeks, we had narrowed in on a logo concept we all liked.

 {{<gallery caption="From oldest to newest, the progression of TinyPilot logo drafts that WebAgency showed me in the first few weeks of the project.">}}
 {{<img src="logos-1.png" hasBorder="true">}}